mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 Tree-shaking of Material-UI works out of the box in modern frameworks.
 Material-UI exposes its full API on the top-level `material-ui` import.
-If you're using ES6 modules and a bundler that supports tree-shaking ([`webpack` >= 2.x](https://webpack.js.org/guides/tree-shaking/), [`parcel` with a flag](https://en.parceljs.org/cli.html#enable-experimental-scope-hoisting/tree-shaking-support)) you can safely use named imports and still get an optimised bundle size automatically:
+If you're using ES6 modules and a bundler that supports tree-shaking ([`webpack` >= 2.x](https://webpack.js.org/guides/tree-shaking/), [`parcel` with a flag](https://en.parceljs.org/cli.html#enable-experimental-scope-hoisting/tree-shaking-support)) you can safely use named imports and still get an optimized bundle size automatically:

 ```js
 import { Button, TextField } from '@material-ui/core';